polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL unguided - SAP NetWeaver on Azure.md

 These options provide potential performance improvements, as documented in <https://docs.microsoft.com/en-us/sql/relational-databases/databases/database-instant-file-initialization?view=sql-server-2016> and <https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/enable-the-lock-pages-in-memory-option-windows?view=sql-server-2016> .

-In a production deployment, you should consider using domain-based Group Policy Objects rather than local Group Policy.
+In a production deployment, you should consider using domain-based Group Policy Objects rather than the local Group Policy.
 This approach is used in this lab strictly for simplicity.

 ### Task 3: Install SQL Server 2016 with the SQL\_Latin1\_General\_CP850\_BIN2 collation